awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 The event JSON includes the following data\.

 **summaryVersion**
-The version number for **LambdaEventData**\.
-Only updates when a backwards incompatible change is made in **LambdaEventData**\.
+The version number for `LambdaEventData`\.
+This only updates when you make a backwards incompatible change in `LambdaEventData`\.

 **envelope**
-The envelope of the email message, which includes the following fields\.
+The envelope of the email message, which includes the following: fields\.
 **mailFrom**
 The **From** address, which is usually the email address of the user who sent the email message\.
 If the user sent the email message as another user or on behalf of another user, the **mailFrom** field returns the email address of the user on whose behalf the email message was sent, not the email address of the actual sender\.
 **recipients**
 A list of recipient email addresses\.
-There is no distinction between **To**, **CC**, or **BCC**\.
+Amazon WorkMail doesn't distinguish between **To**, **CC**, or **BCC**\.
-For inbound email flow rules, this list includes recipients for each domain that is part of the Amazon WorkMail organization in which the rule is created\.
+For inbound email flow rules, this list includes recipients in all the domains in the Amazon WorkMail organization in which you create the rule\.
 The Lambda function is invoked separately for each SMTP conversation from the sender, and the recipients field lists the recipients from that SMTP conversation\.
 Recipients with external domains are not included\.

 **sender**
 The email address of the user who sent the email message on behalf of another user\.
 This field is set only when an email message is sent on behalf of another user\.